argonne-lcf/ai-science-training-series/06_distributedTraining/README.md

 **Goal of this tutorial**
 * Understand model parallelism and data parallelism
 * Know how to modify your code with Horovod
-* Know how to run distributed training on supercomputer
+* Know how to run distributed training on ThetaGPU

 ## Introduction to distributed Deep Learning
 The goal for train the model at large scale is to reduce the time-to-solution to reasonable amount.
 By using training the model in parallel, it reduces the total training time from weeks to minutes.